-Pass-through costs include local authority rates and regulatory levies.

-See section 8.3 and Appendix J, section J2 of 2010 EDB-GPB IM reasons paper:

-Input Methodologies (Electricity Distribution and Gas Pipeline Services): Reasons Paper (22 December 2010)

-2014 amendment to this decision - EDBs only

-This amendment applies to the IMs that apply for the specification of price for both DPPs and CPPs, and took effect from 1 April 2015, which corresponded with the start of the next DPP regulatory period.
+Pass-through costs - EDBs and GDBs Pass-through costs - EDBs and GDBs Pass-through costs include local authority rates and regulatory levies.
+See section 8.3 and Appendix J, section J2 of 2010 EDB-GPB IM reasons paper: Input Methodologies (Electricity Distribution and Gas Pipeline Services): Reasons Paper (22 December 2010) 2014 amendment to this decision - EDBs only This amendment applies to the IMs that apply for the specification of price for both DPPs and CPPs, and took effect from 1 April 2015, which corresponded with the start of the next DPP regulatory period.